cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 By default, we can help you schedule pentests with a start date at least two (2) business days after you select "Submit for Review."

-Normally, we complete our pentests in two (2) weeks.
+We reserve two (2) weeks to complete our pentests.

 ![Pentester Planning](/gsg/PentestPlanning.png "Schedule your pentest.
 Start at least 2 business days from today.")